pyroscope/pyrocore/docs/usage-std-config.rst

 are added by the :ref:`standard rTorrent configuration include <rtorrent-pyro-rc>`.
 Many of them work on a vanilla release of rTorrent – but see the note below.

-See also the `full list of additional features`_ in the rTorrent-PS documentation.
+See also the :ref:`full list of additional features <features-std-cfg>` in the rTorrent-PS documentation.
-There's also some features that are located in the `pimp-my-box configuration includes`_, which means in order to get them you either need to use that way of setup, or follow the `Manual Turn-Key System Setup`_ instructions in the rTorrent-PS manual (specifically the `rTorrent Configuration`_ part).
+There's also some features that are located in the `pimp-my-box configuration includes`_, which means in order to get them you either need to use that way of setup, or follow the :ref:`DebianInstallFromSource` instructions in the rTorrent-PS manual (specifically the :ref:`make-rtorrent-config` part).

 If you think this is too complicated and scattered all over the place, the `pimp-my-box project`_ packages all this into a nicely integrated experience.
 Just sayin'. ☺

-If you don't want to use `Ansible`, then the `make-rtorrent-config.sh`_ script gives you the same setup with a bit more manual work involved.
+If you don't want to use `Ansible`, then the :ref:`make-rtorrent-config.sh <make-rtorrent-config>` script gives you the same setup with a bit more manual work involved.

 .. important::